lilbludot/ai-studio/README.md

 ## What It Does

 - Chat with Claude/GPT while editing documents
-- LLMs can read/write files in ~/iCloud Drive/ClaudeProjects/
 - Auto-saves versions in .versions folders
 - LLMs can read/write files in your iCloud Drive under `ClaudeProjects/` (or another configured directory)
 - Tracks costs and tokens